 After spending day one in a terrific way and getting to explore all the locales that we wanted, it was time to begin day two.
 We dedicated day 2 completely to Zion national park.

 Long weekends in summer are the busiest in Zion national park.
 It has so much to offer for any outdoors enthusiast.
-There are some popular challenging trails like Angels landing, observation point etc. Then there are medium trails.
-There also exists a plethora of opportunities for exploring wildlife, trying out canyoneering and more activities on these lines.
+There are some popular challenging trails like Angel’s landing, observation point etc. Then there are medium trails.
+There also exists a plethora of opportunities for exploring wildlife, trying out canyoneering and more activities along these lines.

 Canyoneering in Narrows of Zion National Park